 In England, the way things usually work is that a client will first approach a solicitor with their legal problem, and the solicitor will then instruct a barrister at a later stage if specialist advice is needed, or if it looks as though the matter will end-up in court.
 Barristers are mostly self-employed, whilst solicitors belong to firms.

 For my part, it would be disingenuous not to concede my bias favouring separate branches to the profession (barristers and solicitors as opposed to ‘all-round’ attorneys who handle everything).
 I believe that law graduates pick the barristers’ Bar Professional Training Course over the solicitors’ Legal Practice Course for a reason — namely, because they dream of spending the larger portion of their careers in court, on their feet, persuading judges and juries that their client’s point of view is correct.
-Indeed, who else, if not one so impassioned, would forgo the relative comfort of a solicitor’s salary in preference to a job which provides no steady income, no paid holidays, no perks and no pension?
+Indeed, who else, if not one so impassioned, would forgo the relative comfort of a solicitor’s salary in preference of a job which provides no steady income, no paid holidays, no perks and no pension?

 But equally, one might ask: If barristers have it so tough, being paid strictly for the work they do and no more, why do it?